DimitriosLavd/Football_Match_Result_Prediction_with_Machine_Learning/README.md

- # Creating a machine learning model to predict the outcomes of football matches.
+ # Creating a machine learning model to predict the outcome of football matches.

 ### Project Overview